 - 2 cups whole milk

-* I recommend Havarti or Fontina, which are good melting cheeses or if you must use chedda, use a good quality one.
+* I recommend Havarti or Fontina, which are good melting cheeses or if you must use cheddar, use a good quality old cheddar or marble (cheddar and mozzarella).

 Optional, additional, toppings